Alon Towers

-The Alon Towers (מגדלי אלון) is an office skyscraper complex in Tel Aviv, Israel.
+The Alon Towers (מִגְדָּלִי אַלּוֹן) is an office skyscraper complex in Tel Aviv, Israel.
 Built between 2013 and 2017, the complex consists of two twin towers standing at 161.7 m with 42 floors each.
 They share the title of the current 18th tallest buildings in Israel.

 History

 The pair of towers are located adjacent to and south of the Electra Tower, in the complex where the "Argaz" factory was located.
 The buildings are 161.7 m tall with 40 floors each, with a 6-story parking basement with space for 2,200 cars.
 Each tower has 14 elevators.